-What makes a stay at The Galley of Lorne Inn unique?
+What do you think makes a stay at The Galley of Lorne Inn unique?

 There are 7 comfortable guest bedrooms at The Galley of Lorne Inn, along with a traditional public bar and a more contemporary lounge bar, and a restaurant that boasts incredible views.